 Change(s) in the investment management industry could result in a decline in Arena Investors' revenues.
 Arena Investors' ability to generate revenues in the investment management industry is significantly influenced by the growth of AUM generally experienced by the investment management industry and by Arena Investors' relative performance within the investment management industry.
-The historical growth of the investment management industry may not continue and adverse economic conditions and other factors, including a protracted or precipitous decline in the U.S., international or global financial markets or a change in the acceptance of fees typically charged by industry participants, could affect the popularity of AI's services or result in clients withdrawing from the markets or decreasing their level and/or rate of investment.
-A decline in the growth of the investment management industry or other changes to the industry that discourage investors could affect AI's ability to attract clients or could lead to redemptions of securities of its investment products for reasons that may be unrelated to their performance but would nonetheless result in a lower AUM and a corresponding decline in revenues.
+The historical growth of the investment management industry may not continue and adverse economic conditions and other factors, including a protracted or precipitous decline in the U.S., international or global financial markets or a change in the acceptance of fees typically charged by industry participants, could affect the popularity of Arena Investors' services or result in clients withdrawing from the markets or decreasing their level and/or rate of investment.
+A decline in the growth of the investment management industry that discourage investors could affect Arena Investors' ability to attract clients or could lead to redemptions of securities of its investment products for reasons that may be unrelated to their performance but would nonetheless result in a lower AUM and a corresponding decline in revenues.
 Accordingly, the foregoing could adversely affect the business, financial condition and/or profitability of Westaim.

-Arena is subject to regulatory and other legal risks
+The Arena Group is subject to regulatory and other legal risks

-Arena may become involved in lawsuits or investigations that could result in significant liabilities and reputational harm, which could materially adversely affect its results of operations, financial condition and liquidity.
-Arena could be sued by many different parties, including, but not limited to, its clients or fund investors, creditors of its funds, shareholders of the companies in which it has invested, its employees and regulators.
-In addition, Arena may participate in transactions that involve litigation (including the enforcement of property rights) from time to time, and such transactions may expose Arena to increased risk from countersuits.
+The Arena Group may become involved in lawsuits or investigations that could result in significant liabilities and reputational harm, which could materially adversely affect its results of operations, financial condition and liquidity.
+The Arena Group could be sued by many different parties, including, but not limited to, its clients or fund investors, creditors of its funds, shareholders of the companies in which it has invested, its employees and regulators.
+In addition, the Arena Group may participate in transactions that involve litigation (including the enforcement of property rights) from time to time, and such transactions may expose the Arena Group to increased risk from countersuits.

-The cost of settling any such claims could adversely affect Arena's results of operations.
-Lawsuits or investigations in which Arena may become involved could be very expensive and highly damaging to its reputation, even if the underlying claims are without merit.
-Moreover, Arena could incur legal, settlement and other costs in an amount that exceeds the insurance coverage maintained by Arena or by its funds.
-The costs arising out of litigation or investigations could have a material adverse effect on Arena's results of operations, financial condition and liquidity.
+The cost of settling any such claims could adversely affect the Arena Group's results of operations.
+Lawsuits or investigations in which the Arena Group may become involved could be very expensive and highly damaging to its reputation, even if the underlying claims are without merit.
+Moreover, the Arena Group could incur legal, settlement and other costs in an amount that exceeds the insurance coverage maintained by the Arena Group or by its funds.
+The costs arising out of litigation or investigations could have a material adverse effect on the Arena Group's results of operations, financial condition and liquidity.

-Arena may experience a lack of suitable investment opportunities
+The Arena Group may experience a lack of suitable investment opportunities

-A lack of appropriate investment opportunities could adversely affect targeted performance of Arena's investment products.
+A lack of appropriate investment opportunities could adversely affect targeted performance of the Arena Group's investment products.
 An important component of investment performance is the availability of appropriate investment opportunities for new client assets.
-If Arena is not able to find sufficient investments for new client assets in a timely manner, investment performance could be materially adversely affected.
-Alternatively, if there are insufficient investment opportunities for new client assets, management may elect to limit Arena's growth and reduce the rate of intake of new client assets.
-As AUM increases, Arena may not be able to exploit the investment opportunities that have previously been available to it or find sufficient investment opportunities for producing the returns targeted.
-If Arena's investment managers are not able to identify sufficient appropriate investment opportunities for new client assets, Arena's investment performance and management's decision to continue to grow may be materially adversely affected.
+If the Arena Group is not able to find sufficient investments for new client assets in a timely manner, investment performance could be materially adversely affected.
+Alternatively, if there are insufficient investment opportunities for new client assets, management may elect to limit the Arena Group's growth and reduce the rate of intake of new client assets.
+As AUM increases, the Arena Group may not be able to exploit the investment opportunities that have previously been available to it or find sufficient investment opportunities for new client assets, the Arena Group's investment performance and management's decision to continue to grow may be materially adversely affected.